johnwroge/K8_AI_Query_Agent/README.md

 # Edit the file with your actual API key (no encoding needed)
 vim deployment/openai-secret.yaml

-# Apply the secret
+# Apply the secret (Kubernetes automatically converts stringData to base64-encoded data when you apply it)
 kubectl apply -f deployment/openai-secret.yaml

-**Kubernetes automatically converts stringData to base64-encoded data when you apply it.**

 # Verify it was created
 kubectl get secret openai-secret